zavalab/ADAM_Documentation/waste_to_energy.md

 <br>

 <p>
-    Given this system, the goal of this case study is to determine the amount of waste processed by the technology sites, the amount of bioelectricity produced, and the profitability of the system (i.e. do the earnings outweigh the losses?) at various electricity prices.
+    Given this system, the goal of this case study is to encourage CAFOs to process their waste by applying various electricity prices.
 </p>

 <p>